-In October 1995, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 123, "Accounting for Stock Based Compensation" ("SFAS 123").
-The Company does not intend to adopt the recognition provisions of the statement but will adopt the disclosure requirements in fiscal year 1997.
+In October 1995, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation" ("SFAS 123").
+The Company does not intend to adopt the recognition provisions of SFAS 123, but will adopt its disclosure requirements in fiscal year 1997.